samatild/GetAzureARMLimits/README.md

 The script ensures that the necessary Azure PowerShell module (`Az`) is installed and prompts the user to install it if not present.
 It also handles authentication and context switching for Azure subscriptions.

 ## Improvements
-- [x] Works with Azure Powershell Module 'Az'
+- ✅ Works with Azure Powershell Module 'Az'
-- [x] Supports Powershell 7.x and later
+- ✅ Supports Powershell 7.x and later
-- [x] Checks Pre-requisites and prompts user to install if not present
+- ✅ Checks Pre-requisites and prompts user to install if not present
-- [x] Prompts user to select Azure Subscription
+- ✅ Prompts user to select Azure Subscription

 ## Prerequisites
 - PowerShell 5.1 or later